andersoncampolina/agentchatui/memory-bank/projectbrief.md

 ## Goals

-- Create a responsive, modern UI for AI interactions
+- Create a responsive, modern UI for AI interactions, similar to an OpenAI or Anthropic chat interface
 - Ensure smooth user experience during loading/generation states
-- Support various AI capabilities as the project evolves
+- Support various AI capabilities and global connectivity with any agent as the project evolves
 - Implement real-time functionality for immediate feedback
+- Provide an intuitive and easy-to-understand interface for users to interact with AI services

 ## Project Scope